thallysbezerra/rv-test/README.md

 - All CSS/SCSS theme files are imported on `theme.scss`.
 - B.E.M.
 (Block Element Modifier) class naming methodology.
+- Breakpoints as mixin, included inside own selector in order to facilitate maintenance.
+- CSS Grid and CSS Flexbox to define layout structures.
 - Even with disabled links, navbar on mobile can be simulate scrolling right/left.
+- Each component have your own SCSS file.
+- Font-family using Google Fonts and Font-weight variables are declared on `fonts.scss`.
+- Keyframes animations are imported on `animations.scss`.
 - Mobile first with four breakpoints using:
    - Only on mobile: Screen resolution <= 767px.
    - Tablet portrait mode: Screen resolution >= 768px.
    - Tablet landscape mode: Screen resolution >= 1024px.
    - Desktop: Screen resolution >= 1280px.
-- Each component have your own SCSS file.
-- Font-family using Google Fonts and Font-weight variables are declared on `fonts.scss`.
-- Keyframes animations are imported on `animations.scss`.
 - Pseudo-elements as `: first-letter`,`: after` and `: before` to solve specific situations.
 - Using SASS/SCSS.